nadinengland/secret-santa/README.md

 ## Example

 `example.rb` provides a ready made script to run your own secret santa draw.
-Just ammend to include the necessary people, emails and constraints then install the dependencies:
+Just amend to include the necessary people, emails and constraints then install the dependencies:

 ```Shell
 $ bundle install